tinode/snowflake/README.md

 ID is a 64 bit unsigned integer composed of:
 - the top bit is always zero
-- time - 41 bits (millisecond precision with a custom epoch, enough to cover until the year 2083)
+- time: 41 bits (millisecond precision with a custom epoch, enough to cover until the year 2083)
-- configured machine id - 10 bits - gives us up to 1024 machines
+- host id: 10 bits, gives us up to 1024 hosts
-- sequence number - 12 bits - rolls over every 4096 per machine (with protection to avoid rollover in the same ms,
-- an as such it may block the call for some hundreds of microseconds)
+- sequence number: 12 bits, rolls over every 4096 per host (with protection to avoid rollover in the same ms, it may block the call for some hundreds of microseconds on very heavy loads)

 Differences from Twitter's Snowflake:
 - unint64 instead of int64